How to Get ONC Health IT Certification: Criteria & Requirements

 US Core Version

-The US Core Implementation Guides are based on the Fast Healthcare Interoperability Resources (FHIR) standard, a modern healthcare interoperability standard developed by Health Level Seven International (HL7).
+The US Core Implementation Guides are based on the FHIR standard, a modern healthcare interoperability standard developed by HL7.
 The US Core Implementation Guides leverage FHIR resources and profiles to define a core set of data elements and metadata necessary for the exchange of healthcare information in the United States.

 The US Core Implementation Guides also follow the US Core Data for Interoperability (USCDI) standard, which was developed by the ONC to define a minimum set of health data elements that should be standardized and made available for exchange across different health IT systems.
 The US Core Implementation Guides provide specific guidance on how to implement the USCDI standard in EHRs and other health IT systems.

-USCDI version 1 includes 21 data classes and 49 data elements, which focus primarily on basic patient demographic information, laboratory tests, and vital signs.
-It does not include information related to social determinants of health or certain clinical data such as clinical notes.
+USCDI version 1 includes 21 data classes and 49 data elements that primarily focus on basic patient demographics, laboratory tests, and vital signs.
+It does not include information related to social determinants of health or certain clinical data, such as clinical notes.

 USCDI version 2, on the other hand, includes 24 data classes and 130 data elements, which include more comprehensive clinical data such as diagnostic imaging reports, clinical notes, and social determinants of health.
 It is intended to provide a more complete picture of a patient’s health status and enable better clinical decision-making.